 Andrew Bartholomew is a lawyer in the firm’s litigation group, helping clients resolve disputes involving real estate, construction, craft brewing, intellectual property and other business-related issues.
 Clients rely on Andy’s ability to adeptly navigate complicated laws, along with his advocacy skills, in order to achieve the best possible result.
 His experience spans a broad range of industries and issues, providing him with the perspective and the ability to handle the full spectrum of problems that a business of any size might encounter.
 Andy also contributes to the firm’s craft brewery blog, At the Bar with Bowditch.
-Andy was named a Massachusetts Super Lawyers Rising Star for 2019, 2020, and 2021.

 Prior to joining the firm in 2017, Andy served as a Law Clerk to the justices of the Massachusetts Superior Court.
 He also previously worked as a Judicial Intern in the Massachusetts Appeals Court and the Massachusetts Superior Court.
 “This experience has made me better informed as a litigator,” Andy noted.